-Congratulations, you have now made a solid and real step towards educating yourself on the possibilities and new career pathways hidden within the nonprofit sector.
-This information is meant to offer you insight into the different cultures of the separate nonprofit industries, and further offers advice on how best to apply and approach the sector you are most interested in.
+There are many amazing career pathways within the nonprofit sector.
+This information is meant to offer insight into the different opportunities and cultures within the separate nonprofit industries, and offers advice on how best to apply and approach the sector you are most interested in.

 Think of nonprofits and foundations just like any other culture like a club: there is a specific approach for speaking to them, to applying with them, and for entering into them for a new career path.